John J. Studzinski: Genesis Foundation

 In 2001 Studzinski established the Genesis Foundation, a UK-registered charity.
 It supports and nurtures outstanding artists and creative professionals, especially in the early stages of careers in music, theatre, and the visual arts.
 The Genesis Foundation has supported thousands of artists with funding totalling more than £22 million.

-The Foundation mainly operates through partnerships with leading British arts organisations such as the Almeida Theatre, National Theatre, Young Vic Theatre, The Sixteen, Jewish Literary Foundation and Royal Academy of Arts.
+The Foundation mainly operates through partnerships with leading British arts organisations such as the Almeida Theatre, National Theatre, Royal Court Theatre, The Sixteen, Jewish Literary Foundation and Royal Academy of Arts.
 The programmes funded by the Genesis Foundation train and mentor early and mid-career artists in playwriting, the creation of music theatre, directing, singing, conducting, theatre design, art curation and the writing of fiction and non-fiction.

 While its core funding is devoted to training programmes that equip emerging artists for life as a creative professional, the Genesis Foundation is also the UK's largest commissioner of sacred music, having commissioned 30 new choral works to date.

 Among these is James MacMillan's Stabat mater, a 60-minute work for choir and string orchestra commissioned by the Genesis Foundation and premiered by Harry Christophers, The Sixteen and Britten Sinfonia at the Barbican Centre, London in October 2016.
 The Stabat mater has been described as a masterpiece and the recording of the work has won numerous awards.
 In April 2018 a performance of MacMillan's Stabat mater, presented by the Genesis Foundation, became the first concert to be live-streamed from the Sistine Chapel in the Vatican.
 The work subsequently received its US premiere in New York at Lincoln Center's Alice Tully Hall (November 2019), again with Harry Christophers conducting The Sixteen.

 In October 2022, the Genesis Foundation presented the concert A Tribute to the Life and Reign of Elizabeth II: A Garland for the Queen in the Chapel Royal of St Peter ad Vincula at the Tower of London.
 The performers were once again Harry Christophers and The Sixteen, and the programme included the Genesis Foundation's 30th choral commission, Cecilia McDowall's 'O Lord, Make Thy Servant, Elizabeth'.
 In addition to the invited audience at the Tower of London, the concert reached a large global audience via a live-stream hosted by Classic FM.
 Each major concert organised by the Genesis Foundation since 2016 has been live-streamed in this way.